 - Shopping List

 In a nutshell, the Body Coach app offers an individually tailored diet plan, five workouts and two shorter workouts every four weeks that can be accessed at anytime to do whenever suits you.

 There is also a live workout section with upcoming workouts that enable you to train with Joe Wicks in real time.
 January had bootcamp workouts, while February live workouts were based on a core challenge.
-Since then, March, April and May have weekend sessions with a Saturday Sweat and Sunday Stretch every week.
+March, April and May had weekend sessions with a Saturday Sweat and Sunday Stretch every week, while November has Reboot sessions and there are also Weighty Wednesday strength sessions too.
 The live workouts are then available in the On Demand section of the Live tab in the app so you always have a variety of workouts to do.

 Additionally, the Body Coach app has a Planner tool that enables you to choose what days you want to workout and what meals you want to eat to make it easier to plan ahead and prepare yourself.
 When you fill this in, you can also use the Shopping List feature that pulls the ingredients from the recipes into a simple list so you know what you need from the shop.